 We are a family centre and open 50 weeks per year from 8am to 6pm.
-We offer a flexible service to allow parents and carers the early learning and childcare provision that best meets their needs and the needs of their family.
+Children are allocated 1140 hours of free nursery education.
+Parents and carers can choose between morning only place, afternoon only places (Stretch A), 2.5 full days (Stretch B) and term time 9am-3pm (Core), whichever early learning and childcare provision that best meets their needs and the needs of their family.

 The concept of “early learning and childcare” is an inclusive term which is now used to describe the learning that starts from birth and continues until a child enters school.
 We deliver a seamless experience for children and provide learning and development within our caring and nurturing centre.